apache/tvm-rfcs/rfcs/assets/0101/spec.md

     3. Next evaluate `body` in the new scope.
 Let us call the result `b`.
     4. Pop the scope (i.e., remove `v` from the scope).
     5. Return b.
-11. `Call(dtype, op, args)`: This node calls a TIR builtin.
+11. `Call(dtype, op, args)`:
+    1. If `op` is not a `GlobalVar` corresponding to a TIR `PrimFunc` in the `IRModule`, then this node calls a TIR builtin.
 All TIR builtins have their own semantics, so no general semantics can be given for `Call(dtype, op, args)`; it is not even guaranteed that the members of args will be evaluated.
 Instead, see the [section on builtins](#builtin-calls) for a discussion of the semantics of builtins.
+    2. If `op` is a `GlobalVar` corresponding to a TIR `PrimFunc` (note that this can be the `PrimFunc` currently exeucting, resulting in a recursive call), then this will call the denoted `PrimFunc`:
+         1. Evaluate the members of `args`, from left (index 0) to right (index `len(args) - 1`).
+Let these values be collectively denoted the `vi`.
+         2. Push a new scope.
+         3. Evaluate the `PrimFunc` denoted by `op` according to the rules in [the statement semantics](#semantics-of-statements), using the `vi` for the parameter values.
+Buffer parameters should be provided using `DLTensor`s, which may necessitate conversion at run time.
+         4. Pop the scope.
+         5. `PrimFunc`s do not return values but rather act by mutating buffer inputs.
+Treat the return value as a `Void` value.
+    3. If `op` denotes a `BaseFunc` in the `IRModule` other than a `PrimFunc`, this is invalid.
+Raise a run-time error.
 12. `Shuffle(vectors, indices)`:
     1. Evaluate the elements of `vectors` in order, calling the list of results `vectors'`.
     2. Evaluate the elements of `indices` in order, calling the list of results `indices'`.
 Cast the members of indices' to the indexing type expected by the hardware back-end (most commonly a 64-bit unsigned integer, but the width may be smaller on some systems).